Before you consider a care home

 - by the local authority (Worcestershire County Council) when you're eligible for support

-If you are eligible to receive adult social care support on a long-term basis, we will talk to you some more, to complete a financial assessment to work out how much, if anything, you will have to contribute towards the cost of care yourself.
+If you are eligible to receive adult social care support on a long-term basis, we will talk to you and complete a financial assessment to work out how much, if anything, you will have to contribute towards the cost of care yourself.

 Find out more about paying for care